josevnz/kismet_home/RaspBerryPiWirelessSecurity/Wireless security using Raspberry PI 4, Kismet and Python.md

 You can see [all the integration code](../test/test_integration_kismet.py) here to see how the methods work in action.

-Also wrote a class that requires admin privileges; I use it to define a custom alert type and to send alerts of that type to kismet, as part of the integration tests.
+Also wrote a class that requires admin privileges; I use it to define a custom alert type and to send alerts using that type to kismet, as part of the integration tests.
 Right now I don't have much use of sending custom alerts to Kismet in real life but that may change in the future, so here is the code:

 ```python
 class KismetAdmin(KismetBase):